Deniece Williams: Becoming established (1975–1987)

+Williams issued her follow-up album, Niecy, in 1982 on Columbia/ARC.
+The album reached No. 5 on the Top Soul Albums chart and No. 20 on the Billboard 200.
+With a B+ Robert Christgau of the Village Voice found "Williams's exquisite clarity and thrilling range have always slotted her among the perfect angels for me, but there's a lot more to her work with Thom Bell, who finally challenges Burt Bacharach on his own turf, applying strings and woodwinds and amplifiers with a deft economy that textures rather than sweetens.
+And Williams's lyrics, while never startling, become increasingly personal as her professional confidence grows--she's wrinkling her brow more and her nose less."
+Crispin Cioe of High Fidelity found "as a writer, Williams deals in the unabashedly romantic; as a singer she lends her lines an emotionalism that rings true.
+In Bell's sympathetically rich arranging/production context small sentiments take on grand proportions, and therein lies the album's charm."

 A cover of the Royalettes' "It's Gonna Take a Miracle" reached No. 1 on the Billboard Hot Soul Songs chart and No. 10 on the Billboard Hot 100 chart.
 Williams and Mathis collaborated once again to record "Without Us" the theme song of the sitcom Family Ties which debuted in September 1982.

 In the Netherlands the album track "It's Your Conscience" had been released as a single.
 It climbed to No. 15 on the Dutch Top 40 charts.

 During 1983 she released her seventh studio album, I'm So Proud, which got to No. 10 on the Billboard Top R&B Albums chart.
+Connie Johnson of the Los Angeles Times wrote: "The album works due to fresh-sounding, quality material.
+This is black pop at its most enterprising."
 I'm So Proud was also nominated for a Grammy in the Best R&B Vocal Performance, Female category.
-During 1984 Williams released her follow up album Let's Hear It for the Boy.
-The title track reached No. 1 on the Billboard Hot 100 and was featured on the soundtrack to Footloose.
+During 1984, Williams released her follow up album Let's Hear It for the Boy.
+This album reached No. 26 on the US Billboard 200 Albums chart and No. 10 on the US Billboard Top R&B/Hop-Hop Albums chart.
+The title track reached No. 1 on the Billboard Hot 100, Hot Soul Songs and Dance Club Play Songs charts.
+The hit single was eventually certified Platinum in the US by the RIAA, Gold in Canada by Music Canada and Gold the UK by the BPI.
+Additionally, the song was featured on the soundtrack to the feature film Footloose.
 She later guested on Johnny Mathis' 1984 album A Special Part of Me, Stevie Wonder's 1985 LP, In Square Circle and James Taylor's 1985 album That's Why I'm Here.